Eye on the ball

 Fulbright scholar explores food as medicine

-The sweet, bright purple maqui berry grows wild throughout central and southern Chile and parts of Argentina.
+The sweet, purple maqui berry grows wild throughout central and southern Chile and parts of Argentina.
 Used for generations by the Mapuche people of that area as both a food source and as a treatment for pain and inflammation, it is now being marketed as a South American “superfruit.”
 Evidence shows, says Jessica Cote, that that description may not be hyperbole.

 You may think you understand what goes on in a pathology laboratory from watching crime dramas and cop shows.
 But pathologist assistant Bryan Radosavcev wants you to know how the pathology lab really works.